JosefHruska/JSON2View/README.md

 # JSON2View

-Sample android app working with JSON and Realm DB.
+Simple android app working with JSON and Realm DB.
 Just for personal educational purpose.

-App is so simple that it makes no sense to use additional services/async task.
-However it could be very easily moved to these addition thread

 This app had to implement this conditions: